Having plants indoors and giving them the humidity they would really like is another.

 - Water: During active growth water thoroughly allow soil to dry, minimal watering during winter

-- Fertilizing: Half strength liquid fertilizer about every ten days during the growing season.
+- Fertilizing: Half strength liquid cactus fertilizer about every ten days during the growing season.

 - Propagate: Large leaf cuttings directly “stuck” into the container.